Home » How to Treat Employees Well: Enhanced Workplace Satisfaction and Productivity

 How to Implement:

-• Remote Work Options: Provide opportunities for employees to work from home or other locations periodically.
+- Remote Work Options: Allow employees to periodically work from home or other locations.

-• Unplugged Time: Encourage employees to take time away from screens, emails, and work calls.
+- Unplugged Time: Encourage employees to avoid screens, emails, and work calls.

 Benefits: A diverse workplace that promotes inclusion can boost creativity, enhance business performance, and improve employee morale (Cox & Blake, 1991).